USS Colorado (BB-45): World War II

 From 27 January 1941, Colorado was based in Pearl Harbor undergoing intensive training exercises and taking part in several war games until 25 June, when she departed Hawaii for the West Coast.
 Undergoing overhaul at the Puget Sound Navy Yard, she was not present for the attack on Pearl Harbor on 7 December.
-During the refit, which was completed on 31 March 1942, two of the 12 original 5 in/51 caliber guns were removed, and were replaced by an equal number of 5 in/38 caliber guns.
+During the refit, her 5 in/51 battery was reduced to eight, both to create space for more anti-aircraft guns and to free up some to arm merchant ships against surface raiders.

 After refit Colorado carried out extensive training maneuvers along the West Coast.
 On 31 May, she and Maryland patrolled near Golden Gate Bridge to protect San Francisco from any Japanese attack.
 Some time after this she returned to Pearl Harbor to complete her final preparations for action.
 She operated in the vicinity of the Fiji Islands and New Hebrides from 8 November 1942 to 17 September 1943 to prevent any further Japanese expansion in the Pacific.
 She sailed from Pearl Harbor on 21 October 1943 to provide pre-invasion shelling and fire support for the invasion of Tarawa, returning to port on 7 December 1943.
 After another overhaul on the West Coast, Colorado returned to Lahaina Roads, in the Hawaiian Islands, on 21 January 1944 and sortied the next day for the Marshall Islands.
 She provided the pre-invasion bombardment and fire support for the invasions of Kwajalein and Eniwetok until 23 February, when she headed for the Puget Sound Navy Yard for another overhaul.